 Local History: Donald Judd and Casa Perez

-In 1982, Donald Judd purchased Casa Perez, one of three ranches on the 40,000 acres of land that he collectively called Ayala de Chinati.
+In 1982, Donald Judd purchased Casa Perez, one of three ranch houses on the 40,000 acres of land that he collectively called Ayala de Chinati.
 Located forty-five miles from Marfa in southern Presidio County, Casa Perez ranch contains an adobe ranch house from the early twentieth century, which was formerly the main house of a goat ranch.
 The Perez family, after whom he named the house, had worked the ranch in the late 1940s.

 As Judd wrote in his 1989 essay, “Ayala de Chinati”: